CharlieChenEC/sonic-utilities/doc/Command-Reference.md

 **show tacacs**

-This command displays the global configuration fields and the list of all tacacs servers and their correponding configurations.
+This command displays the global configuration fields and the list of all tacacs servers and their corresponding configurations.

 - Usage:
   ```
   show tacacs
   ```

+The below command is to show TACACS+ configuration.

 - Example:
   ```